Multi-clocked Guarded Recursion Beyond {\omega}: Conclusion

 \section{Conclusion}

 We have seen that by choosing the indexing ordinal of the model to be sufficiently big, all the requirements of the applications studied in Section~\ref{sec:applications} can be met.
 For example, to program with finitely branching non-deterministic processes, and reasoning about bisimilarity of these using guarded recursion, as done by Kristensen et al~\cite{CubicalCloTT} the indexing ordinal can be $\omega_1$ (the first uncountable ordinal) or higher.
 For modelling Probabilistic FPC and reasoning about contextual equivalence of programs, the indexing ordinal needs to be larger than the cardinality of $\Dfin(\Dforall 1)$, which is uncountable.
 Finally, for reasoning about the coinductive delay monad up to weak bisimilarity as a monad on the category of setoids, one needs the indexing monad to be $\omega_1$ or higher, such that quantification over clocks commutes with existential quantification over $\N$.
 In all these examples, we can now interpret the results proved in previous papers into the model and conclude the expected set theoretic results.
 For example, Theorem~7.7 of~\cite{FewExtraPages} now proves the existence of a distributive law of the monad generated by an algebraic theory with no drop equations over the coinductive delay monad up to weak bisimilarity as monads on the usual category of setoids.
-Likewise the results about contextual equivalence of Probabilistic FPC programs proved in~\cite{POPL25} now hold the operational semantics given in that paper as interpreted using $\Dforall$ as understood as a monad on the category of sets in the usual way.
+Likewise the results about contextual equivalence of Probabilistic FPC programs proved in~\cite{POPL25} now hold for the operational semantics given in that paper as interpreted in the usual set-theoretic way, where $\Dforall$ is a coinductively defined monad.